Cougars vs. Hurricanes: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

-Houston vs. Miami: Betting Trends, Record ATS, Home/Road Splits - Sweet 16
+Houston vs. Miami (FL): Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-A Sweet 16 battle features the No. 1 seed Houston Cougars (33-3) playing as 7.5-point favorites against the No. 5 seed Miami Hurricanes (27-7) on Friday at T-Mobile Center.
-The NCAA Tournament matchup starts at 7:15 PM on CBS, with the winner moving on to the Midwest Region bracket final.
-The matchup's point total is set at 138.5.
+The No. 1 seed Houston Cougars (33-3) and the No. 5 seed Miami Hurricanes (27-7) meet in the NCAA Tournament Sweet 16 with a spot in the Elite Eight of the Midwest Region bracket up for grabs on Friday at T-Mobile Center, tipping off at 7:15 PM.
+Houston is a 6.5-point favorite in the matchup, which airs on CBS.
+The over/under is set at 137.5 in the matchup.

 - Date: Friday, March 24, 2023